PROCEDURE FOR SUBMITTING BIDS TO HOST IPVS CONGRESSES

 Initial presentation of Bid at the IPVS Board Meeting

 All candidate LOCs must be prepared to present their bid at the IPVS Board Meeting four years prior to the congress for which they are bidding.
 A maximum of three representatives may present the bid at this meeting and they must conclude their presentation within 15 minutes.
 The suitability of this bid, and the ability of the proposed organizers to organize the congress will be considered.
 If the bid is acceptable, the candidates will be invited to make a presentation to the following IPVS General Assembly.

 Presentation at the exhibition and General Assembly

 All candidates, who are accepted by the Board, are invited to exhibit at the following IPVS congress.
-Exhibition space will be provided – all other costs must be borne by the candidates.
+Exhibition space will be provided – all other costs are borne by the candidates.

 Candidates will have the opportunity to make a fifteen-minute presentation [strictly 15 minutes – to be enforced by Electoral Officer] at the General Assembly after which delegates present will vote for the bid of their choice.
-The LOC must ensure that only registered delegates are enabled to vote.
-Votes must be counted under the supervision of an electoral committee consisting of the Electoral Officer [appointed by the President], a LOC member and one representative from each bid committee.
+The LOC must ensure that only registered delegates receive ballot papers.
+Ballot papers will be counted under the supervision of an electoral committee consisting of the Electoral Officer [appointed by the President], a LOC member and one representative from each bid committee.
 Any bid getting 51% in the first round will be declared the winner failing which the two bids with the most votes will compete in a second round of voting.

 Venue and organizational requirements